sjpollard/COMS20011_2020/labs/README.md

 ```
 ssh -X -J youruserid@seis.bris.ac.uk youruserid@rd-mvb-linuxlab.bristol.ac.uk
 ```
+This method will not work on Windows Linux Subsystem (WSL), you can use Option 3 in WSL, or Option 1 in Windows, instead.

 #### Option 3 (SSH Port forwarding; Linux/Mac)
 This option will remove latency issues from the graphical interface of option 2.